A Plone content rules action that creates a chronological archive.

 Click on “Add content rule”.

-You will be redirected to the previous view but you will see the rule you added listed.
-Click on the title of the rule to edit it’s properties.
+You will be redirected to the previous view but you will see the rule that you just added in a table.
+You will note that the title is a link.
+Click it.

 Now is turn of the action.
-Select “Move an item to a date-based folder structure” and click add.
+You will see that “Logger” is selected by default.
+You need to change it to “Move an item to a date-based folder structure”.
+Click add.

 To enable this product in a buildout-based installation: